userzoom/UserZoomSDK-docs/ios/sdk-ios-faq.md

 Our recommendation is to only use the logs within your testing environment to see how your app behaves with our SDK but not when releasing your app.

 ## What devices & OS versions are recommended for testing coverage?
 Any device that runs at least the minimum supported version of iOS can run our SDK.
-To know which is the minimum supported version, check out our [Readme file][requirements].
+To know which is the minimum supported version, check out our [help center article][requirements].

 ## Is there any way that Userzoom could capture and pass data on which participant has completed the intercept survey back to the app?
 All results are only stored in Userzoom Manager and are not accessible from outside.
 The transfer of data between your app and Userzoom is only in one way (collect the participant's data), so it's not possible to receive the study results directly into the app.